merzann/the-travelling-wooden-spoon/README.md

 ### **Ingredients List**
    - Clearly organized and formatted.
-   - Includes exact quantities for easy repition of the recipe
+   - Includes exact quantities for easy repetition of the recipe
    - Differentiates between the main ingredients and additional components of the dish

 ### **Preparation Steps**